George Moolic

-George Henry "Prunes" Moolic (March 12, 1867, in Lawrence, Massachusetts – February 19, 1915, in Lawrence, Massachusetts) was a professional baseball player who played catcher in the Major Leagues in 1886.
+George Henry "Prunes" Moolic (March 12, 1867, in Lawrence, Massachusetts – February 19, 1915) was an American professional baseball player who played catcher in the Major Leagues in 1886.
 He played for the Chicago White Stockings and with a local team of the New England League and with a club from Meriden, Connecticut.

 Moolic died on February 19, 1915, at the age of 47.
 He had been suffering from a nasal hemorrhage for three weeks.
 He is buried in St. Mary Cemetery in Lawrence, Massachusetts.